MELDProject/meld_classifier/Predict_on_new_patient.md

 With the MELD classifier pipeline

 <ins>Existing site</ins>: if you are from an epilepsy centre who's data was used to train the classifier, predicting lesion locations on new patients is easy.
-In the following, we describe the steps needed for predict the trained model on a new patient.We also have a ["Guide to using the MELD surface-based FCD detection algorithm on a new patient from an existing MELD site"](https://docs.google.com/document/d/1TnUdH-p0mXII7aYa6OCxvcn-pnhMDGMOfXARxjK4S-M/edit?usp=sharing).
+In the following, we describe the steps needed for predict the trained model on a new patient.
+We also have a ["Guide to using the MELD surface-based FCD detection algorithm on a new patient from an existing MELD site"](https://docs.google.com/document/d/1TnUdH-p0mXII7aYa6OCxvcn-pnhMDGMOfXARxjK4S-M/edit?usp=sharing).
 This explains how to run the classifier in much more detail as well as how to interpret the results.

 Note: No demographic information are required for this process.

-<ins>New site</ins>: If you would like to predict lesions on patients from **new epilepsy centres** or **new MRI scanners or updated T1 / FLAIR sequences** that were not used to train the classifier, you will need to first compute the harmonisation parameters for your site following the [Harmonisation_new_site.md](Harmonisation_new_site.md)
+<ins>New site</ins>: If you would like to predict lesions on patients from **new epilepsy centres** or **new MRI scanners or updated T1 / FLAIR sequences** that were not used to train the classifier, you will need to first compute the harmonisation parameters for your site following the [Harmonisation_new_site.md](Harmonisation_new_site.md).
+This step needs to be done only once, then you can follow the same guidelines than existing site.

 Note: Demographic information (e.g age and sex) will be required for this process.